-//RESPONSIVE is a new art in public space format, that will take place in Halifax from October 18 to 21, 2017.
-Scattered around the city’s center, a series of artworks will be installed.
-They will be open to the public – after sunset – from 7.00 pm to midnight.
+//RESPONSIVE is a new art in public space format, that first took place in Halifax from October 18 to 21, 2017.
+A series of artworks were installed, scattered around the downtown core.
+Located both inside and outside, the works was free to the public – after sunset – from 7.00 pm to midnight.

 About this project, Artistic Director Bettina Pelz states: “Temporary exhibition formats in public space have a longstanding tradition in the arts.
 They respond to a world in constant change and have become an essential rendezvous point to display and to discuss contemporary art.
 Temporary interventions experiment with given situations, existing architectures, sensory perception and allegorical associations.
 In projects, biennials and festivals with focus on light, they show how architectural ensembles, urban spaces and known sites can become part of an artwork.”

 RESPONSIVE is dedicated to the reflected use of light in fine arts.
 All of the selected artworks use physical light as material, medium or metaphor.
 In contemporary artistic practices, physical light is used for drawing, painting, sculpture, installation, intervention, and performance.
 In their research, artists reflect on the interplay of materials and the connotations of their appearances, form and colour, light and shadow, space and time, and all types of phenomenological aspects and their semantic implications.
 These types of artworks are designed to be dynamic systems of interdependence.
 They explore the interchange between material aspects and optical properties, the conditions of human perception, and codes of content.